 Academic Direct Hire Positions are of an academic nature in which academic performance and background are the primary determinants of hiring (i.e. Printing Lab Assistants, Tutor/Note takers, etc.).
 Hiring procedures are the same as for regular student employees.

 Students may be rehired directly by a department in which they have previously been employed.
 Supervisors must ask to see the student's current Employment Eligibility Card.
 If the card is current, complete the Student Employment Hire Form and return it to SEO.
-It is essential that the student is a matriculated full-time student, taking a minimum of 12 credit hours per semester.
+It is essential that the student is a matriculated full-time student, taking a minimum of 12 credit hours per semester for undergraduate and 9 credit hours for graduate students.
 The SEO staff will check each rehire for employment eligibility.
 Supervisors will be notified by the SEO if a rehired student is not eligible for on-campus employment.

 Student employees may be terminated under any of the following conditions: